-When modern audio technology is installed into a 650 year old timber building, it might be fairly assumed that some degree of aesthetic compromise is inevitable in order to achieve a successful sonic outcome.
-When POLAR was approached to provide a new speech and background music system in conjunction with installers Saville Audio Visual for just such a building, the brief did not allow for such luxury.
+When modern audio technology is installed into a 650 year old timber building, it might be fairly assumed that in order to achieve a successful sonic outcome, some degree of aesthetic compromise is inevitable.
+When POLAR, in conjunction with installers Saville Audio Visual, was approached to provide a new speech and background music system for just such a building, the brief did not allow for such luxury.

 The installation was to cover two separate rooms, having the capacity to operate independently in each, or across the venue as a whole.
 The interior of the entire building comprises a timber framework of pillars and beams, wooden floors and very little in the way of soft furnishings or surfaces.
 Three systems were installed across the two rooms to best serve the requirements of the brief.
 The large room was equipped with a speech and background music system as well as a conferencing system, whilst the small room had its own speech-only system.
 Audio from each of these systems could be fed across all or part of the venue to retain maximum flexibility.